What are the different kinds of drug driving convictions?

 Prescription drugs and driving

 You’re allowed to drive on prescription drugs both if a doctor has prescribed them for you and doing so doesn’t go against any medical advice.
-If you’re impacted by prescription drugs to the extent it affects your driving or puts you over the legal limit, you’re breaking the law and can be charged for drug driving offenses.
+If you’re impacted by prescription drugs to the extent it affects your driving or puts you over the legal limit, you’re breaking the law and can be charged for drug driving offences.

 Side effects of these drugs can include blurred vision, loss of concentration, slower reaction times, poor judgement, and increased confidence and risk-taking, all of which can negatively impact your driving.
-Getting caught with unsafe levels of these drugs in your system will often lead to points being deducted from your license as well as convictions, all of which impact your car insurance cost.
+Getting caught with unsafe levels of these drugs in your system will often lead to points being deducted from your licence as well as convictions, all of which impact your car insurance cost.

 Illegal drugs and driving

 With illegal drugs, only very low limits in the bloodstream are permissible when it comes to driving – so low that it’d be considered as accidental exposure.
-This is the case even if your driving isn’t impacted, and if stopped by the police you could be charged for drug driving offenses such as DR90 or DG10.
+This is the case even if your driving isn’t impacted, and if stopped by the police you could be charged for drug driving offences such as DR90 or DG10.

-Examples of such illegal drugs include, but not limited to: cannabis, cocaine, ketamine, heroin, LSD, MDMA, and methamphetamine.
+Examples of such illegal drugs include, but are not limited to: cannabis, cocaine, ketamine, heroin, LSD, MDMA, and methamphetamine.

 How do drug driving convictions affect car insurance premiums?